neckcen/femto/README.md

 simply create a text file with the corresponding name (e.g.
 `content/sub/page.md`) and you will be able to access it from the URL `http://example.com/sub/page`.
-Below are some examples of content locations and their corresponing URL's:
+Below are some examples of content locations and their corresponding URL's:

 Physical Location           | URL
 --------------------------- | --------------------------------